Society of Saint Pius V: Founding

 Four expelled priests plus five who voluntarily left the SSPX refused to accept Lefebvre's insistence on the 1962 Missal, as it was their opinion that it included departures from the liturgical traditions of the church (for example, inserting the name of Saint Joseph after that of the Blessed Virgin Mary in the Canon of the Mass).
 According to the now-Bishop Donald Sanborn (one of the nine priests), Lefebvre was imposing these liturgical and disciplinary changes in view of a reconciliation with the Vatican.
-A more basic reason was the belief amongst the nine that the men who had reigned as pope since the death of Pope Pius XII (d.
+A more basic reason was the belief amongst the nine that the claimants to the Papacy since the death of Pope Pius XII (d.
 1958) had not been legitimate popes (Canon 1325, no. 2, 1917), although Fr.
 Anthony Cekada later stated that "[t]he 'pope question' was not raised at the time, and was not at issue."
-They held that these popes had officially taught and/or accepted heretical doctrines, and therefore had lost or never occupied the See of Rome.
+They held that these Vatican II claimants to the Papacy had officially taught and/or accepted heretical doctrines, and therefore had lost or never occupied the See of Rome.